pschatzmann/arduino-audio-tools/README.md

 - __I2SStream__: The best quality can be achieved with the help of I2S and an external DAC.
 I2S is supporting 2 channels only.
 - __AnalogAudioStream__: Some processors are providing an analog output, this is usually an easy and good approach: The number of pins (and herewith output channels) however is usually very limited.
 - __PWMAudioStream__: The last possibility is to simulate an analog output with the help of PWM by using a frequency which is beyond the audible range of 20 KHz.
-This method is supported by all processor and usually supports a bigger number of output pins.
+This method is supported by all processors and usually supports a bigger number of output pins.
 In terms of audio quality this is usually the worst option.

 ## Examples